 The next steps are for the actual lexical augmentation.
-The ${\bf ESG}$ distribution provides the lexical files en.lxw, en.lxv, enbase.lxw, enbase.lxv and these should be in the $\mathbf{ESG}$ directory.
-Copy (not rename) the first two files to something like enSV.lxw, enSV.lxv for safe keeping.
+The \mathbf{ESG} distribution provides the lexical files and these should be in the \mathbf{ESG} directory.
+Copy (not rename) the first two files to something like for safe keeping.
 It is important to save these if you wish to redo the augmentation process (e.g. with a new WN distribution), or just to run ESG without a WN-augmented lexicon.